fsprojects/FSharp.Formatting/docs/commandline.md

 | `h` / `l`          | Move the focus to the main menu / the content / the page menu     |
 | `j` / `k` in a menu| Go to the next / previous link of the menu; `Enter` follows it    |

+On pages that have few headings of their own, `j` / `k` also stop at the links of the listing: the namespaces on the API reference index, and the types and modules on a namespace page.
+Any link in your own content can join in by carrying a `data-fsdocs-nav` attribute.

 The hotkeys are ignored while typing in a text box.
 They are implemented in `fsdocs-hotkeys.js`, which expects the `main`, `#content`, `#fsdocs-main-menu` and `#fsdocs-page-menu` elements of the default template.
 To add them to your own `_template.html`, include the script: